Emerald Trail Master plan approved by Jacksonville City Council

 When complete, the Emerald Trail will encompass 19.7 miles of new trails connecting at least 14 historic neighborhoods and downtown to existing and/or planned trail segments including the S-Line Rail Trail, Hogans Creek, McCoys Creek, the Northbank and Southbank riverwalks and the FDOTs Riverside connection to San Marco, for a total of 30 miles of trails and linear parks.

-“The Emerald Trail will not only create unprecedented recreational opportunities in the urban core, it is a trans-formative transportation and economic redevelopment project,” said Ehas.
-Groundwork sees Jacksonville’s neighbor to the North as an example of the impact this project could have.
-“If you look at the Atlanta BeltLine, the direct economic impact is almost $4 billion dollars thus far.
-We believe the Emerald Trail will deliver significant economic benefits to Jacksonville as well,” Ehas added.
+“The Emerald Trail will not only create unprecedented recreational opportunities in the urban core, it is a transformative transportation and economic redevelopment project,” said Ehas.
+Groundwork sees Jacksonville’s neighbor to the north as an example of the impact this project could have.
+“If you look at the Atlanta BeltLine, the direct economic impact is almost $4 billion thus far.
+We believe the Emerald Trail will deliver significant economic benefits to Jacksonville, as well,” Ehas added.

 Groundwork Jacksonville developed the Emerald Trail Master Plan in collaboration with the PATH Foundation—the organization responsible for building more than 280 miles of trails in Georgia—and KAIZEN Collaborative, one of the Southeast’s leading trail planning and design firms.